 Bloodhound complains to Swedish TV over misrepresentation of Hind helicopter gunship outside Lundin's oilbase in Sudan

 Following the screening on Swedish TV during July 2011 of a documentary on South Sudan titled 'Världens Nyaste Land', Bloodhound has written a formal complaint to the Swedish Broadcasting Authority over the serious misrepresentation of facts.
 An attack helicopter gunship parked outside Lundin's headquarters at Rubkona was made out to belong to a militia group, thereby deflecting the responsibility of the Government of Sudan for the deployment of attack helicopters to clear the oilfields of their local inhabitants.
 Satellite images analysed by Prins Engineering on behalf of ECOS demonstrate that 160,000 people were driven off their land in Lundin's Block 5a concession alone.
 Many more were undoubtedly displaced from the neighbouring Arakis and later Talisman concessions.

 Bloodhound has no wish to become yet another generator of opinion, and will instead focus on producing detailed documentation based on comprehensive research.
 Most of this will be released in the form of occasional reports, or as weblinks on this site to original information sources.
 Content on this page will therefore change infrequently.

 Director Phil Clarke runs Bloodhound on a voluntary pro-bono basis and can be contacted by email at pc (a) bloodhound (dot) se

-Due to time pressures Bloodhound cannot guarantee a response to all enquiries.
+Due to time pressures and limited resources, Bloodhound cannot guarantee a response to all enquiries.